 Great Blue Heron on Bryher.

-Yesterday the 24th April i teamed up with Kevin and our destination was the Isles of Scilly and our target bird was the Great Blue Heron on Bryher which was only the 2nd record of this species in the UK .
+Yesterday the 24th April i headed on a long journey to the Isles of Scilly and my target bird was the Great Blue Heron on Bryher which was only the 2nd record of this species in the UK .

-Given the lack of news , we decided to head for Bryher where the bird was favouring mostly.
-I assume the skipper hadn't waited !?
-Other birders joined us making 12 in total , getting the fare down to £5 each.
+Given the lack of news , i decided to head for Bryher where the bird was favouring mostly.
+Other birders joined me making 12 in total on the small craft that was ferrying us to Bryher, getting the fare down to £5 each.

 Water Taxi the " Falcon ".